wojtek9502/password-manager/README.md

 ## Password manager
 An API for storage your passwords.
-You can create your account and store your passwords in secure way
+You can create your account and store your passwords in database, in secure way.
+When you create/update password, pass the password in endpoint in encrypted form.

 Dockerhub: https://hub.docker.com/repository/docker/wojtek9502/password-manager-api
 Kubernetes local deploy with Minikube: https://github.com/wojtek9502/password-manager-k8s